 In all instances, game design was partly responsible for the failure of these games to make it as top online attractions.
 Poorly designed games have many flaws including lack of off-line functionality, lack of immersive appeal, unnecessary online components, poor replay, eliciting the wrong responses from players, and interrupted gaming sessions.
 Other things to consider include the lack of a socially integrated community of players.
 Poor game design is akin to poor website design.
 Some of the commonalities include a bad fit that simply doesn’t gel with the target audience.
 Lighting, audio, visuals and gameplay may not be well-balanced, and many features are simply unnecessary.

 Game Design Features

 Poorly designed games are also lacking in cutting-edge technology, and the typography may not match the game style.
 Mobile functionality is an important design element, and one which many greenhorn game makers fail to take into consideration.
-These factors are particularly important in MMO and MMORPG games, but are equally relevant for example in slot games at online casinos.
+These factors are particularly important in MMO and MMORPG games, but are equally relevant for example in slot games at online.
 All games – online and otherwise – need to have a player-centric focus where easy navigation across game pages, screens, labels or help sections is assured.
 A clear CTA (call to action) is essential to engage players, and encourage gameplay.
 Spin buttons, fire buttons, selection buttons and the like must be prominently displayed to guarantee a game’s entertainment appeal.

 Make that Play Today!